VinceAle7082/XanvicOS/README.md

 ***How can I contribute to this project?***
 <hr>
-You can fix issues, help me find a better name, add features to the kernel...
+You can fix issues, help me find a better name, add features to the kernel and other things, just add something to this project ;)
 <br>
 <hr>
 <br>